Pathic MR

 Problem Landscape

-Miscommunication is the root of most interpersonal conflicts.
-People struggle to see others' perspectives when emotions escalate—precisely the moments when perspective-taking matters most.
+People often struggle to see another person’s perspective when emotions escalate — exactly the moment when perspective-taking matters most.

-The gap between knowing you should empathize and actually feeling another person's experience creates a persistent barrier to conflict resolution.
+The gap between knowing you should empathize and actually experiencing another person’s point of view creates a persistent barrier to conflict resolution, learning, and growth.

 Why Current Training Fails